H-Maurya/HarryPotter-x-Hacktoberfest/README.md

                 </div>
                 <!--[character name] card end-->

 Copy this code and paste it in the index.html file to make your changes.
-Try and test it on your own system and then create a Pull request.
+Try and test it on your own system and then create a Pull Request.
 You can adjust height of image of character so that it will fit in card.

 # Congratulations!

 Congratulations!
-You just made your first pull request and if it gets merged, you can view it using the Link provided above!
+You just made your first pull request and if it gets merged, you can view it using the link provided above!